Sharpen your skates, and check out some of Ontario’s best ice skating trails this winter.

 1. Rideau Canal Skateway

-Explore 7.8 kilometers of natural ice surface stretching from the downtown Ottawa to Hartwells Locks.
+Explore 7.8 kilometres of natural ice surface stretching from downtown Ottawa to Hartwells Locks.
+Details

 Cost: Free Admission